SumoLogic/sumologic-documentation/docs/apm/traces/get-started-transaction-tracing/instrument-application-opentelemetry/net-opentelemetry-auto-instrumentation.md

 The final step is to configure the exporter endpoint, service and application name.
 In this example, the instrumentation will be configured by environment variables.

 * `OTEL_EXPORTER_OTLP_PROTOCOL=http/protobuf` - configures OTLP exporter to use OTLP HTTP protocol
 * `OTEL_EXPORTER_OTLP_ENDPOINT=http://collection-sumologic-otelcol.sumologic:55681` - environment variable configures the endpoint where telemetry data will be sent.
 The value of the variable points to the default Sumologic Kubernetes Collector.
-For Kubernetes environments see the [available endpoints](./.NET_OpenTelemetry_auto-instrumentation.md ".NET OpenTelemetry auto-instrumentation") for a direct connection.
-For other environments see [endpoints and protocols](../Set_up_traces_collection_for_other_environments.md "Set up traces collection for other environments").
 * `OTEL_SERVICE_NAME=SERVICE_NAME` - configure the service name.
 Ensure the string value represents its business logic, such as "FinanceServiceCall".
 This will appear as a tracing service name in Sumo Logic.
 * `OTEL_RESOURCE_ATTRIBUTES=application=APPLICATION_NAME` - configure the application name.
 This will appear as a tracing application name in Sumo Logic.
 Additional attributes can be added here as comma separated key=value pairs.